MikaelBertze/HallonDispDevices/TempThingy/README.md

-#TempThingy
+# TempThingy

 This device will read temperature from a DS20B18 temperature sensor and report the temperature value through MQTT messages.
 The temperature sensor is connected to the Wemos D1 pin.
 DS20B18 is a OneWire device so a pull-up is required on the data line.
+Three leds are connected for some simple status indication.

 ![circuit](circuit.png)